 Risk Factors for Crack Addiction

-Crack addiction is a public health problem not only in the United States but also in Canada, Europe, Australia, and Mexico.
-The 2007 US National Survey on Drug Use and Health (NSDUH) found that more than 8.5 million Americans had used crack at least once in their lifetime.
-Some of the risk factors for crack abuse and addiction include: [15]
+Crack addiction is a public health problem not only in the United States but also in many other countries around the world, including Canada, Europe, Australia, and Mexico.
+The 2022 US National Survey on Drug Use and Health (NSDUH) found that more than 10 million Americans had used crack at least once in their lifetime.
+[16]

-- Cocaine addiction: more than 60% of crack addicts have had cocaine dependence at some point in their lives.
+- Cocaine addiction: More than 60% of crack addicts have had cocaine dependence at some point in their lives.

-- Race/ethnicity: African Americans are more likely to use crack but less likely than Whites to develop an addiction to crack.
+- Race/ethnicity: African-Americans are more likely to use crack but less likely than Whites to develop an addiction to crack.

 - Social/economic disadvantage: Those who have lower levels of economic and social capital are at increased risk for all kinds of addiction, including crack addiction.

-- Stress: People who are experiencing high levels of stress are more likely to turn to drugs and alcohol to cope, and when they do, they are more likely to become addicted than those using for social or enjoyment purposes.
+- Stress: People who are experiencing high levels of stress are more likely to turn to drugs and alcohol to cope, and when they do, they are more likely to become addicted than those using substances for social or enjoyment purposes.

 Signs of Crack Abuse